Jeremiah 7:8-15

 Religious institutions cannot shield people from judgment when their lives contradict God’s covenant commands.

-9 Will you steal, murder, commit adultery, swear falsely, burn incense to Baal, and walk after other gods that you have not known,
+9 Will you steal and murder, commit adultery and perjury, burn incense to Baal, and follow other gods that you have not known,

-10 then come and stand before me in this house, which is called by my name, and say, ‘We are delivered,’ that you may do all these abominations?
+10 and then come and stand before Me in this house, which bears My Name, and say, ‘We are delivered, so we can continue with all these abominations’?

-11 Has this house, which is called by my name, become a den of robbers in your eyes?
-Behold, I myself have seen it,” says Yahweh.
+11 Has this house, which bears My Name, become a den of robbers in your sight?
+Yes, I too have seen it, declares the LORD.

-15 I will cast you out of my sight, as I have cast out all your brothers, even the whole offspring of Ephraim.
+15 And I will cast you out of My presence, just as I have cast out all your brothers, all the descendants of Ephraim.

 Religious institutions cannot shield people from judgment when their lives contradict God’s covenant commands.